-A telescope that uses mirrors to magnify and focus an image onto an eyepiece or other device, such as an array of charge-coupled devices.
-Its main advantage is that, unlike a refracting telescope, it doesn't suffer from chromatic aberration.
+A reflecting telescope, or reflector, is a telescope that uses mirrors to magnify and focus an image onto an eyepiece or other device, such as an array of charge-coupled devices.
+Its main advantage is that, unlike a refracting telescope, it does not suffer from chromatic aberration.
 The main designs of reflector in use today are the Newtonian, Cassegrain, and Ritchey-Chrétien telescopes.

 Related categories TELESCOPE EQUIPMENT AND TECHNIQUES